Rationale

 }

 With this method, we are able to call syscalls on the go without calling the ntdll trampoline methods.
 I leave further analysis of Wow64Transition as an exercise to the reader.
+The bottom line is that we are able to implement syscalling trivially, effectively getting around many of the checks and balances that would otherwise catch us - such as those previously mentioned.